Plyometrics is a type of physical training that produces fast, powerful movements.

 One of the most common mistakes people make with exercise – besides not doing it – is to focus on one form of favorite exercise only.

 It’s easier to only take spin classes, to only take yoga classes, to only use a treadmill, or to only lift weights.
 What’s harder – but infinitely more effective – is to do a different form of exercise each day.

 The way to dramatically improve your health is to start thinking of yourself as a cross-trainer.

-Of course, if your lifestyle is currently sedentary (and most people’s typical week is way more sedentary than they realize), then the thought of becoming a cross-trainer can seem pretty overwhelming.
+Of course, if your lifestyle is currently sedentary – and most people’s typical week is way more inactive than they realize – then the thought of becoming a cross-trainer can seem pretty overwhelming.